click on marker for more info and a link to the accommodation

 The day is devoted to two game drives.
 Ithala's unique topography, ranging from windswept hills to densely wooded valleys, makes each of your game drive experiences unique.
 The reserve is approximately 29 000 ha in extent and is home to four of the Big Five, lion being the exception.
 The absence of these predators offers guests the opportunity to view the various mammal species in a more relaxed environment than they would normally encounter.
 The great number of giraffe found in the area is especially notable.

-An early morning game drive and breakfast are followed by a short journey to the Hluhluwe Game Reserve.
-This reserve has the distinction of being South Africa's oldest and has played a central role in the conservation of the white rhino when they were on the brink of extinction.
-The afternoon is devoted to an interpretive safari, where highlights may include sightings of both the black and white Rhino.
+An early morning game drive and breakfast are followed by a short journey to the Hluhluwe-iMfolozi Game Reserve.
+This reserve has the distinction of being South Africa's oldest and has played an integral role in the conservation of the white rhino when they were on the brink of extinction.
+The afternoon is devoted to an interpretive safari, where highlights may include sightings of both the black and white rhino.
 Species which are common in this reserve include buffalo, nyala, red duiker, blue wildebeest, impala, kudu, bushbuck and zebra.

 From Ezulwini, the road takes us north through scenic mountainous countryside, where we enter South Africa at Jeppes Reef and from there travel further north to the Kruger National Park.
 The park is named after the president of the old Transvaal Republic - Paul Kruger, who proclaimed the Sabie Reserve in 1897.
 This reserve was the forerunner to the Kruger National Park, as it is known today.
 Approximately two million hectares in extent, the park is internationally renowned as one of the world's foremost conservation areas.
 The late afternoon is devoted to a first game drive in search of Africa's legendary Big Five in an area where many other mammal and bird species grace the African savanna.